FilippoCastellani/CaVe/README.md

 In order to do so, a starting bibliography on the state of the art in the task-related field was given to kickstart the research.
 Consequently, the studied algorithms were implemented in Matlab and tested on real data furnished by the professor.

+## What software is required to run the projects scripts ?
+ - **Matlab R2020b** was used for the development of the projects.
+So at least this version is recommended to run the scripts.

 ## Repository structure:

 ```bash